MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

   Remember, always configure the container to listen on the same port that the application expects traffic.
 I faced an issue where my application was running on port 8000, but I mistakenly opened port 8080.
 As a result, Cloud Run was sending traffic to port 8080, receiving no response, and failing repeatedly.
 To avoid this, always ensure the container's listening port matches the application's expected port

+## What is the difference b/w terraform reconfigure and terraform migration

+      Terraform reconfigure

+      Uses the terraform init -reconfigure command to reconfigure a backend while ignoring any saved configuration.
+This option is used when the backend configuration file is corrupt or when you want to start fresh with a new backend.

+      Terraform migration

+      Uses the terraform init -migrate-state command to reconfigure the backend and attempt to migrate any existing state.
+      When you change your backend configuration, Terraform will automatically detect the changes and ask if you want to migrate your existing state to the new configuration.
+You can respond "no" if you're just reconfiguring the same backend.
+      The goal of Terraform migration is to increase the velocity and reliability of deploying and managing modern cloud architectures.